 Early drives of the pure EV are not encouraging.
 Testers in the USA struggled to achieve the paltry 124 miles of range, and in direct contrast to Tesla’s ‘Ludicrous’ setting, the MX-30 EV takes 10 seconds to accelerate to 100 km/h!
 Maybe more ‘fairy dust’ will be needed before the EV hits showrooms.

-But, back to this slightly weird MX-30.
+But, back to this unusual MX-30.
 The data sheet says it’s a five-seater, but the one in the middle in the second row had better be a dwarf-like creature with short legs.
 Also, because of the rakish fastback styling, the trunk (load space) offers just 300 L.

 So, on the back, the badge says eSKYACTIV G, which sent me looking for a press release to describe what the 'e' stands for, because looking at the instrument pack, there’s none that you would normally associate with a hybrid, or a pure BEV.